adithya-s-sekhar/termux-setup/README.md

 ## Includes

-1. yt-dlp for video downloads.
+1. termux-url-opener: Download videos in highest quality by sharing to termux.
-2. A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/.
+2. server: A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/.
+3. batchdl: Download videos from links in a text file into a folder with the text file's name.
+4. update-setup: Update changes from the repository and reinstalls this script.

 ## How to Install

 1. Install [termux](https://github.com/termux/termux-app/releases/latest) and [termux-widget](https://github.com/termux/termux-widget/releases/latest) from github.
 2. Open termux, grant storage permission with `termux-setup-storage` command.
-3. Download [termux-setup.sh](https://github.com/adithya-s-sekhar/termux-setup/raw/main/termux-setup.sh) from this repo to your 'Internal Storage' or your Download folder or anywhere.
-4. Navigate to the folder using termux, for example;
-  - `cd /sdcard/`
-  - `cd /sdcard/Download/`
-  - `cd /sdcard/Documents/`

-Fun fact: /sdcard is Android's nomenclature for Internal Storage.
-Not your removable sd card.
-Those will be /sdcard1.
-This is because in the early days of android an sd card was your Internal storage.
+3. Download termux-setup.sh by `curl https://raw.githubusercontent.com/adithya-s-sekhar/termux-setup/main/termux-setup.sh>termux-setup.sh` pasting this into termux.
+4. Give executable permission with `chmod +x termux-setup.sh`.

-5. Execute the script by `sh termux-setup.sh`.
+5. Execute the script by `bash termux-setup.sh`.
 6. There will be a lot of prompts where you'd have to press Y or I when updating.
 It's because termux's shipping packages haven't been updated for a while.
 Press Y everywhere.
 7. After installation, you can close termux.
 8. Depending on your Android skin you'd have to enable 'Display over other apps' permission for termux for the scripts to work.

 ## How to use

-### yt-dlp
+### Download by sharing to termux.
 1. Open any website or app with playing video in Chrome or any other app.
 2. Touch the share button and share to Termux.
 3. It will automatically download in the Highest possible quality and saves to your 'Download' folder.